Gerald J. Popek

-Academia
+Early life and education

-Born in Passaic, New Jersey Popek graduated from Rutherford High School in Rutherford, New Jersey in 1964, where he was the class valedictorian.
+Born on September 22, 1946, in Passaic, New Jersey, Popek graduated from Rutherford High School in Rutherford, New Jersey in 1964, where he was the class valedictorian.
 He graduated from New York University in 1968 with a B.S. in Nuclear Engineering.

-In 1970 he completed an M.S. in Applied Mathematics from Harvard University.
-In 1973 he completed a Ph.D, also in Applied Mathematics, at Harvard and moved to UCLA.
-At UCLA he worked on virtualisation, network security, reliable operating systems and Databases.
+In 1970, he completed an M.S. in Applied Mathematics from Harvard University.
+In 1973, he completed a Ph.D, also in Applied Mathematics, at Harvard and moved to UCLA.
+At UCLA, he worked on virtualisation, network security, reliable operating systems and Databases.
 He became Director of the Center for Experimental Computer Science.

+Academic career

-Around 1980 he worked on the LOCUS distributed operating system, an early implementation of the single-system image idea.
+Around 1980, he worked on the LOCUS distributed operating system, an early implementation of the single-system image idea.

-Between April 1981 and June 1983 Popek served on the DARPA "steering committee" for BSD UNIX formed by Duane Adams of DARPA to guide the design work leading to 4.2BSD.
+Between April 1981 and June 1983, Popek served on the DARPA "steering committee" for BSD UNIX formed by Duane Adams of DARPA to guide the design work leading to 4.2BSD.
 Other members of the committee were Bob Fabry, Bill Joy and Sam Leffler from UCB, Alan Nemeth and Rob Gurwitz from BBN, Dennis Ritchie from Bell Labs, Keith Lantz from Stanford, Rick Rashid from Carnegie-Mellon, Bert Halstead from MIT and Dan Lynch from ISI.